Corella, Bohol: History

-Its former name was Nug-as before it obtained its present name, Corella.
+The municipality's former name was Nug-as before it obtained its present name, Corella.
 It was then a barrio of Baclayon.
-The adoption of the name Corella was made at the behest of Fr Jose Maria Cabañas del Carmen, then the parish priest of Baclayon and endorsed by Fr Felix Guillen de San Jose, the first Spanish priest.
+The adoption of the name Corella was made at the behest of Fr.
+Jose Maria Cabañas del Carmen, then the parish priest of Baclayon, and endorsed by Fr.
+Felix Guillen de San Jose, the first Spanish priest.
 Corella was a name of a village in Navarra, Spain where this town's patroness, Nuestra Señora del Villar, showered miracles.

 The creation of this town was due to the efforts of its inhabitants including Isidoro Ramo, who became its first gobernadorcillo.

-The stone church and the convent were constructed during the tenure of Fr Felix Gullen and completed by later priests, one of them being Fr Dionisio Llorete who also spearheaded the erection of two stone school buildings and the municipal building during the term of the gobernadorcillo, Celedonio Sayon.
-But the construction of Corella's present concrete church began in 1924 under Fr Pedro Montelbon, the parish priest of Tagbilaran who took over the administration of the Corella parish after the incumbent, Fr Eugenio Desamparados left.
+The stone church and the convent were constructed during the tenure of Fr.
+Felix Gullen and completed by later priests, one of them being Fr.
+Dionisio Llorete who also spearheaded the erection of two stone school buildings and the municipal building during the term of the gobernadorcillo, Celedonio Sayon.
+But the construction of Corella's present concrete church began in 1924 under Fr.
+Pedro Montelbon, the parish priest of Tagbilaran who took over the administration of the Corella parish after the incumbent, Fr.
+Eugenio Desamparados, left.

-A battle of principles, rights, obligations, and duties raged in the municipality in 1920 between Simeon Sambola, the parish priest and the municipal president Nicanor C. Tocmo who were at loggerheads on the matter of school administration.
-From the pulpit, Fr Simeon lambasted the municipal administration and condemned the teachings in Corella schools as having originated from the mouth of hell.
-Enrollment in the school greatly diminished.
+A battle of principles, rights, obligations, and duties raged in the municipality in 1920 between Simeon Sambola, the parish priest and the municipal president, Nicanor C. Tocmo, who were at loggerheads on the matter of school administration.
+From the pulpit, Fr.
+Simeon lambasted the municipal administration and condemned the teachings in Corella schools as having originated from the mouth of hell.
+As a result, enrollment in the school greatly diminished.
 Only close family friends and relatives of president Tocmo sent their children to school.
 The local civil administration complained to the provincial and national authorities.
-After a fact-finding investigation by the Department of Public Instruction whose report was submitted to the Governor-General, Fr Simeon was removed.
+After a fact-finding investigation by the Department of Public Instruction whose report was submitted to the Governor-General, Fr.
+Simeon was removed from the parish.